apmcollab/SCC-XML_ParameterList/README.md

 ### Acknowledgements

-The creator of tinyxml used to provide the XML parsing.
+The creators of tinyxml2 used to provide the XML parsing.